rajannnnnnn/Sql-E_COMMERCE_CUSTOMER_CHURN_ANALYSIS/README.md

 29. List the customer’s order details who are married, live in City Tier-1, and their order counts are more than the average number of orders placed by all customers.
+30.
-30. * ) Create a ‘customer_returns’ table in the ‘ecomm’ database and insert the following data:
+a) Create a ‘customer_returns’ table in the ‘ecomm’ database and insert the following data:
 ReturnID CustomerID ReturnDate RefundAmount
 1001 50022 2023-01-01 2130